JackyWeng526/Occupancy_Trend_and_IAQ_in_Commercial_Building/README.md

-# Occupancy and IAQ prediction of a commercial building
+# Occupancy and IAQ Prediction of a Commercial Building
 This repository aims to construct a model based on building automation system data for occupancy pattern estimation.

 The estimated occupancy pattern will validate with the data from the entrance gate.